GHOST-Aram/mongoose-models-with-types/README.md

 Now that you know what you expect to learn from this article and the prerequisites, let us look at how we are going to learn.
-The learning activities in this article will be carried out in the following segments:
+The learning activities in this article are divided into the following segments:

 1. Creating a simple model.
 2. Creating a model with custom instance methods.
 3. Creating a model with virtual properties.

-With the introduction out of the way, lets begining by looking at how to create a simple model.
+With the introduction out of the way, lets begin by looking at how to create a simple model.

 ## 1. Creating a simple model.
-In this section we will create a simple model with only a few explicit properties.
+In this section we will create a simple model with data properties.
 This model will not have any virtual property or custom instance method.
-To make the most out of this section, will create a `Vehicle` model.
+To demonstrate what we are doing, will create a model for vehicles.
+We will call this model the `Vehicle` model.
 This model will have the following data properties:

 - make
 - model